traffic3d/traffic3d/CONTRIBUTING.md

 **Solution**: Transfer all assets, except for scripts, from this project to a new project.
 The scripts can be transferred only by creating a new script and then copying and pasting the old contents of that particular script.
 References will also have to be amended as they will be broken during the transfer.

+## Notes

+Currently, we do **not** support **autonomous vehicles**, but might in future versions.
+All vehicles use preset paths and get the current traffic light's status directly from the script.